Brand

 At OSIM from: 2022

-I am a freshman biological physics major.
+I am a junior biological physics and pre-medical studies major.
 I joined the lab during my second semester freshman year after being fascinated with the various research projects.
-I am currently exploring the variety of projects in the lab as well as learning how to work with all of the equipment that will be necessary as I progress.
-Within the next year I hope to either continue working on an existing project or beginning a new inquiry.
+I am currently exploring the relationship between temperature and the results produced utilizing diffuse correlation spectroscopy.
+Within the next year I hope to continue developing my inquiry and generate results to present in academic settings.
 I feel that being a part of this lab will help enhance my education, giving me a unique perspective on the applications of this field.
 Overall, I am incredibly excited to be a part of this lab and see where this experience takes me.

 Audrey Mannella